Updated May 23, 2023

 - The test strategy should concentrate primarily on accessible resources and the timeline.
 The goal of testing must be recorded based on these variables, test range, test phases/ cycles, environmental type, assumptions or difficulties, hazards, etc.

-- Software testers use two techniques, both functional and non-functional, to carry out the dynamic testing process.
+- Software testers use two techniques, both functional and non-functional, to carry out the process.
 This helps them to test the system efficiently while ensuring it meets the requirements stated.

 These two test techniques play an important role in the validation of software performance and quality and are therefore defined below:

-- Dynamic testing with functional test technology enables the team to check compliance with functional specifications of product software features and components specified before the testing process is started.
+- With functional test technology, the team can utilize dynamic testing to verify compliance with functional specifications of product software features and specified components before the testing process begins.

 - In addition, this technique involves carrying out functional test cases to enable them to obtain accurate and anticipated results.
 Functional testing is carried out with the help of different test types, which play an extremely important role in determining the software’s performance and function.

-- To validate the non-functional requirements of the software product, the team implements a further beneficial dynamic testing technique.
+- To validate the non-functional requirements of the software product, the team implements a different beneficial dynamic testing technique.

-By understanding its characteristics and multiple other elements, the significance of the software testing methods can be achieved.
-Some of the dynamic testing characteristics are thus mentioned below.
+By understanding its characteristics and various other elements, one can achieve the significance of the software testing methods.
+Here are some of the mentioned characteristics of dynamic testing.

 - It helps to identify software defects.